Askia/ADCUtil/readme.md

     validate [<path>]      validate the uncompressed ADC structure build [<path>]         build the ADC file
-    show [<path>]          show the output of the ADC
+    show [<path>]          show the output of the ADC config                 get or set the configuration (use the --authorXXX flags to set the config)

     Options:

     -h, --help                output usage information
     -V, --version             output the version number
-    -o, --output <name>      name of the output to display or path to the output directory for the generation -f, --fixture <name>     name of the fixture to use for the `show` command -m, --masterPage <path>  path of the master page to use for the `show` command' -p, --properties <props> ADC properties (in url query string format) to set for the `show` command' -T, --no-test            skip the execution of ADC unit tests -X, --no-xml             skip the validation of the config.xml file -A, --no-autoTest        skip the execution of the auto-generated unit tests -t, --template <name>    name of the template to use to generate the ADC
+    -o, --output <name>       name of the output to display or path to the output directory for the generation -f, --fixture <name>      name of the fixture to use for the `show` command -m, --masterPage <path>   path of the master page to use for the `show` command' -p, --properties <props>  ADC properties (in url query string format) to set for the `show` command' -T, --no-test             skip the execution of ADC unit tests -X, --no-xml              skip the validation of the config.xml file -A, --no-autoTest         skip the execution of the auto-generated unit tests -t, --template <name>     name of the template to use to generate the ADC --authorName <name>       default name of the author to set in the config --authorEmail <email>     default email of the author to set in the config --authorCompany <name>    default company of the author to set in the config --authorWebsite <website> default website of the author to set in the config

 ## API Usage